Holidays to Namibia

 Northeast of Etosha is the Caprivi Strip, or Zambezi Region, a stretch of land in the shape of a panhandle, in places only 32 km wide, that separates Botswana from Angola and Zambia.
 With more grasslands and vegetation than most of Namibia, the Caprivi Strip is often included in safaris departing Victoria Falls and exploring Botswana’s main parks and reserves.

 You can read more about Namibia’s National Parks on our Namibia safaris page.

 How Long to Spend in Namibia?

 Most people visit Namibia for between one and two weeks.
 Namibia is over three times the size of the United Kingdom, and whilst journeying through its mesmerising landscapes is part of the adventure, you will still want time to relax and enjoy each destination.

 If you are staying at a safari lodge in Etosha National Park for example, or a desert retreat in Damaraland, at least a couple of nights is recommended, to appreciate the tranquillity and join the game drives and other activities on offer.

 In one week it is possible to complete a northern circuit, from Windhoek to Swakopmund, the Atlantic Coast, Damaraland and Etosha, such as on our Northern Wanderer self drive.
-With a couple of days extra you can also visit the sand dunes at Sossusvlei and the Namib Naukluft National Park, perhaps on our Wings over Namibia fly-in safari or Discover Namibia small group tour.
+With a couple of days extra you can also visit the sand dunes at Sossusvlei and the Namib Naukluft National Park, or Discover Namibia small group tour.

 With three weeks you could combine your trip to Namibia with time in one of its Southern African neighbours or at an Indian Ocean beach resort, for a truly multi centre holiday.